 Some studies show monitoring for lymphedema within the first 3 months after surgery may lead to earlier diagnosis [214-215].

 Most cases of lymphedema cannot be cured.
 However, treatment can improve movement and reduce pain and swelling in the affected arm.

 Standard lymphedema treatment includes complex decongestive therapy.
 This approach aims to decrease swelling and infection through a combination of [22,220,222]:

 Complex decongestive therapy usually is given in 15-30 sessions over 4-6 weeks .
 After that, you continue the therapy on your own .

 Before starting any of these therapies, discuss them with your health care provider.

-New treatments for lymphedema, such as laser therapy, are under study .
+Other treatments for lymphedema, such as lymph node transfer and lymphovenous bypass, are under study [42-43,213,216].

-We do not yet know how to prevent lymphedema.
-However, injury or infection to the arm may trigger it .
-So it is best to take steps to reduce the risk of injury or infection.
-Although the tips below have not been proven in clinical trials, they may work for some people.
+Injury or infection to the arm may trigger lymphedema .
+So it’s best to take steps to reduce the risk of injury or infection.

 If you have an infection, injury or any of the symptoms listed above, see your health care provider.

 Air travel and length of flights don't appear to increase the risk of lymphedema [26,221].
 However, if you have a long flight, it may be helpful to wear a compression sleeve and to massage your arm during the flight .